riyaadwani3/Mini-kbc-quiz-project/README.md

 This program is based on basic concepts of c language i.e. looping, switch case statement, file handling, case statement.

-<b>First page of game shows u this window which contain:</b>
+##First page of game shows u this window which contain:<br>
-press "s" for start the quiz.
+press "s" for start the quiz.<br>
-press "a" to read about the quiz. press "h" for any help you  want in quiz. press "q" for quitting this game.
+press "a" to read about the quiz.<br>
+press "h" for any help you  want in quiz.<br>
+press "q" for quitting this game.<br>

 <img width="674" alt="1" src="https://user-images.githubusercontent.com/67595202/87442447-ec55a180-c611-11ea-9822-d89a35914ac3.png">